 - 1. A course on "Operating Systems". - 2.
 A course on "Computer Organization".

-- Understand the concepts of distributed operating systems. - Design approaches of classification algorithms. - Identify the issues of dead lock detection. - Design of multi-processing operating systems. - The concepts of process scheduling and memory management.
+- 1. Understand the concepts of distributed operating systems. - 2.
+Design approaches of classification algorithms. - 3.
+Identifythe issues of dead lock detection. - 4.
+Design of multi-processing operating systems. - 5.
+The concepts of process scheduling and memory management.